rcpsl/PeregriNN/README.md

 ## Installation

-We recommend using `conda` for installing PeregriNN and we'll provide a step by step guide for the setup of conda environment on a linux OS.
+We recommend using `conda` for installing PeregriNN and we'll provide a step by step guide for the setup of conda environment on a Ubuntu.

 Install some packages required for the build.